Skip to main content

 • “It's a fun Yakuza spin-off with a lot of replay value.”

-• “I think RGG Studio is so far the best in the gaming industry, because no matter what the cost of the game is, you will get hours and hours of pure fun, and the replay value is huge because such good stories and characters deserve a lot of replays, even maybe their own spin-offs.”
+• “I think RGG Studio is so far the best in the gaming industry, because no matter the cost of the game, you will get hours and hours of pure fun and huge replay value due to the great stories and characters that deserve many replays, possibly even their own spin-offs.”

 • monetization